TrustlessComputer/tc-connect/README.md

 - `isInscribe`: a flag to check whether to inscribe Bitcoin transaction:
     - `isInscribe = true`: Sign TC and Inscribe Bitcoin transaction.
-    - `isInscribe = false`: Sign TC and do not inscribe Bitcoin transaction.
+    - `isInscribe = false`: Sign TC and do not Inscribe Bitcoin transaction.

 - `gasPrice`: auto estimated, `undefined` if not defined.